 Our 1-Day Snow Monkeys & Cherry Blossoms in Nagano Tour is one of the most popular of the year.
 This tour combines a visit to the world-famous Jigokudani Snow Monkey Park with an afternoon of cherry blossom-viewing at some of Nagano’s best blossom sites.
 Known as ‘sakura’ in Japanese, the stunning flowers are a must-see for any visitor in spring, with Nagano’s countless blossom trees coming into bloom later than other areas – the perfect activity to combine with your visit to the Snow Monkeys!

 Our Special Event: Takato Castle Park Cherry Blossom Tour takes guests to one of Japan’s most famous blossom-viewing sites – home to around 1500 cherry trees.
 Also including a stop at Matsumoto Castle, a registered National Treasure, this tour is a convenient and fun way to enjoy of one of Japan’s most famous blossom-viewing spots in combination with one of the last remaining Japanese castles.

-May our 1-Day Snow Walls of Tateyama-Kurobe Alpine Route Tour and 1-Day Matsumoto Castle & Kamikochi Alpine Valley Tour return, offering guests the chance to visit two of Japan’s most iconic and stunning landscapes.
+May our 1-Day Snow Walls of Tateyama-Kurobe Alpine Route Tour and 1-Day Tour from Matsumoto/Nagano: Kamikochi Alpine Valley return, offering guests the chance to visit two of Japan’s most iconic and stunning landscapes.